 the purchase price, a buyer can cover the shortfall, contest the valuation, or withdraw from the sale

 contract and get the deposit refunded.

-To ensure that the post contract phase to obtain a final approval is fast, quite often a pre-approval is
+To ensure that the post contract phase to obtain a final approval is fast, quite often a pre approval when buying property is

 required.
 This means that the bank has assessed the majority of the documentation associated with

 obtaining a loan for a property purchase and has provided guidance to a buyer in relation to the